ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 Dave + Becoming a professional musician
 ```

-We can see that the output is formated in thesame way as we could read in the script present in the `/opt` directory.
-This means the are thesame.
-Unfortunately, we cannot add fake entries in the database since we do not have valid credentials.
+We can see that the output is formatted the same way as in the script in the `/opt` directory.
+This means they are the same.
+Unfortunately, we cannot add fake entries to the database since we do not have valid credentials.
 In the user's home directory, we can see a `.bash_history` file.
 Let's read this file.
 ```bash
 lucien@dreaming:~$ ls -al
 total 44